mahespth/ansible-tools/docs/vscode-for-ansible.md

 # Configure Redhat Plugin

+# Install Configure WSL if using windows.

-# Install PODMAN into host
+# Install PODMAN for remote dev

 # Configure UID/GID if reuired